OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 ## Common

 * From MS Dynamics Customer Service Hub UI, user can change the entity type.
-  * In this case, OpsHub Integration Manager will create a new entity in the target and the previous one gets orphaned.
+  * In this case, <code class="expression">space.vars.SITENAME</code> will create a new entity in the target and the previous one gets orphaned.
 * User can add custom entities in the end system.
-To sync that entity with OpsHub Integration Manager, user needs to enable "Appear in search results" in the entity settings.
-Refer to [Enable Search Result](msdynamics.md#enable-search-result) section to know how to enable an entity for synchronization with OpsHub Integration Manager.
+To sync that entity with <code class="expression">space.vars.SITENAME</code>, user needs to enable "Appear in search results" in the entity settings.
+Refer to [Enable Search Result](msdynamics.md#enable-search-result) section to know how to enable an entity for synchronization with <code class="expression">space.vars.SITENAME</code>.
 * Those entities will be synced that are within the polling time criteria and is created by a valid user.

 ## History-based Sync